-The CAS is headquartered in Lausanne but also has two 'decentralised offices' in Sydney and New York and a number of alternative hearing centres in Kuala Lumpur, Shanghai, Abu Dhabi and Cairo as a result of a number of individual partnership arrangement deals struck by CAS.
-The CAS provides four separate and distinct dispute resolution services: ordinary arbitration, appeals arbitration, ad hoc expedited arbitration at major sporting events and mediation.
-The Ordinary and Appeals Arbitration Divisions are each headed by a president, who can take charge of the initial steps in an arbitration before the arbitral tribunal is appointed.
+The CAS is headquartered in Lausanne but also has two 'decentralised offices' in Sydney and New York and a number of alternative hearing centres in Kuala Lumpur, Shanghai, Abu Dhabi and Cairo as a result of a number of individual partnership arrangement deals struck by the CAS.
+The CAS provides four separate and distinct dispute resolution services: ordinary arbitration, appeals arbitration, ad hoc expedited arbitration at major sporting events and Mediation.
+The ordinary and appeals arbitration divisions are each headed by a president, who can take charge of the initial steps in an arbitration before the arbitral tribunal is appointed.

-The CAS Ordinary Division is a classic arbitration service, resolving mainly commercial disputes, and its general structure and workings will be familiar to any practitioners with experience of the ICC, AAA or other commercial arbitration institutions.
-Arbitrations that take place under the CAS's Ordinary Arbitration Rules are those that have been referred to the CAS as a first instance arbitral body, usually pursuant to an arbitration agreement contained in a settlement agreement or a commercial contract, such as sponsorship or licensing agreements.
+The CAS ordinary division is a classic arbitration service, resolving mainly commercial disputes, and its general structure and workings will be familiar to any practitioners with experience of the ICC, AAA or other commercial arbitration institutions.
+Arbitrations which take place under the CAS's Ordinary Arbitration Rules are those that have been referred to the CAS as a first instance arbitral body, usually pursuant to an arbitration agreement contained in a settlement agreement or a commercial contract, such as sponsorship or licensing agreements.

 Appeals arbitration, while very commonplace in the sporting world, is usually somewhat of a novelty for other arbitration practitioners.
 Appeals arbitration consists of appeals filed against decisions issued by other arbitral or disciplinary tribunals, typically either national sports arbitration bodies or the internal disciplinary or judicial bodies of international sports federations.
-The cases brought before the CAS Appeals Arbitration Division account for the vast majority of the CAS's caseload.
+The cases brought before the CAS appeals arbitration division account for the vast majority of the CAS's caseload.

 The CAS also has a mediation service which it promotes as an alternative to CAS arbitration.
-In addition, as previously mentioned, the CAS establishes an expedited arbitration service during major sporting events, which is referred to as the CAS Ad Hoc Division.
+In addition, as previously mentioned, the CAS establishes an expedited arbitration service during major sporting events, which is referred to as the CAS ad hoc division.